There was an interesting international call-up earlier this year: Mario Balotelli back in the Italy fold in January.

 - Nation: France

 One of the most distinctive things about Didier Deschamps’ time as France manager has been the near-constant inclusion of Olivier Giroud as the side’s leading striker.
-No matter how fierce the criticism of Giroud’s selection, or how he went through the entire 2018 World Cup win without ever registering a shot on target, Deschamps stood by his man all the way up to 2021.
+No matter how fierce the criticism of Giroud’s selection, or how he went through the entire 2018 World Cup win without ever registering a shot on target, Deschamps has stood by his man, even starting him for both of France’s first two games in Qatar at 36.

-Last year, with Giroud entering his second year riding the bench with Chelsea, Deschamps finally recalled the magnificent Karim Benzema to the squad and starting XI.
-But now, with Giroud playing again with Milan, don’t rule out some competition for Benzema.
-After all under Deschamps, Giroud has played over 100 times for his country and come within touching distance of being their all-time top scorer!
+Last year, with Giroud entering his second year riding the bench with Chelsea, Deschamps finally recalled the magnificent Karim Benzema to the squad and the starting XI.
+But now, with Giroud playing again with Milan, the enviously-handsome forward has returned to the fold; assisted, of course, by Benzema’s recent injury.
+Under Deschamps, Giroud has played over 100 times for his country and is now the nation’s joint-record goalscorer alongside Thierry Henry.

 Luis Enrique and Gavi